 The Deductible is the amount You must pay each Plan Year before the Plan will provide payments for Covered Services.
 Only Allowed Amounts for Covered Services are applied to satisfy the Deductible.
+There is a single Coverage Deductible amount and a Family Coverage Deductible amount for In-Network benefits and also for Out-of-Network benefits.
+The Single Coverage Deductible is satisfied by a Claimant who is enrolled on Single Coverage.

-The Family Deductible is satisfied when any combination of Family members' payments toward each of their individual Deductibles total the Family Deductible amount.
-No one Family member may contribute more than their individual Deductible amount toward the Family Deductible in a Plan Year.
-A Family member does not have to satisfy their individual Deductible if the Family Deductible has already been satisfied.
+The Family Coverage Deductible is satisfied when any combination of Family members' payments total the Family Coverage Deductible amount.
+No one Family member may contribute more than the amounted indicated for the Single Coverage Deductible toward the Family Coverage Deductible in a Plan Year.

 The Plan does not pay for services applied toward the Deductible.
 Refer to the benefit sections to see what Covered Services are subject to the Deductible.
-Any amounts You pay for non-Covered Services, Copayments or amounts in excess of the Allowed Amount do not apply toward the Deductible.
+Services provided by a Provider that has an effective participating contract with the Claims Administrator but is not designated as an In-Network Provider (as further defined in the Definitions Section) will apply to the In-Network Deductible amount.
+Any amounts You pay for non-